google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/avoid-mixed-content/prevent-mixed-content.markdown

 {% wrap content %}

 <p>
-  Mixed content refers to a webpage where the initial HTML content is loaded securely over HTTPS and that content then loads follow-up resources (such as images, videos, stylesheets, scripts) over insecure HTTP.
+  <b>Mixed content</b> refers to a webpage where the initial HTML content is loaded
+  securely over HTTPS and that content then loads follow-up resources (such as images, videos, stylesheets, scripts) over insecure HTTP.
 This is called mixed content because both HTTP and HTTPS content are being loaded to display the same